-The award is given based on: 1) demonstration of consistent leadership and support for the advancement of women and girls in agronomy, crops, soils, and environmental sciences; 2) service as a mentor, role model or key player to encourage and advance girls and women in agronomy, crops, soils, and environmental sciences; or 3) work to stimulate change in the social conditioning of girls and women with regard to agronomic sciences.
+The Women in Agronomy, Crops, Soils, and Environmental Sciences Committee nominations for the 2015 mentoring award are now closed.
+The award is given based on: 1) demonstration of consistent leadership and support for the advancement of women and girls in agronomy, crops, soils, and environmental sciences; 2) service as a mentor, role model or key player to encourage and advance girls and women in agronomy, crops, soils, and environmental sciences; or 3) work to stimulate change in the social conditioning of girls and women with regard to our sciences.
 The nominee need not be a member of ASA, CSSA, or SSSA.
+Awardees are nominated by peers and selected by committee.
 Nominees must be living at the time of nomination.

 Mentoring efforts may be demonstrated by such things as the number of women mentored in academic, government, or industry positions; assisting students in presenting and publishing their work, finding financial aid, and providing career guidance; providing psychological support, encouragement, and strategies for maintaining work-life balance for early-career professionals in agronomy, crops, soils, and environmental sciences; and continued interest in the individual professional advancement of women scientists.

 1) A short summary (no more than 300 words) of the nominee’s credentials and activities with regard to their advancement of women in the agronomic sciences (nominee need not be a member of ASA, CSSA, and/or SSSA);

 2) A letter (no more than 2 pages) from the nominator (must be a member of ASA, CSSA, and/or SSSA) outlining the major accomplishments of the nominee;

 3) Two outside letters of recommendation supporting the nomination (no more than 2 pages each) from ASA, CSSA, and/or SSSA members;